-This is a question I’m asked a lot.
-I think a lot of people incorrectly assume that if they’re married or in a civil partnership and they die without a Will, the survivor of them automatically inherits everything.
+This is a question we're asked a lot.
+We think a lot of people incorrectly assume that if they’re married or in a civil partnership and they die without a Will, the survivor of them automatically inherits everything.

 If you die without a Will then the Rules of Intestacy dictate who inherits your estate.
 These rules state that your spouse or civil partner inherits the first £250,000 of your estate, together with your personal possessions.
 Anything over and above £250,000 is then split in half, with one half passing to the surviving spouse and the other half passing equally between any surviving children.
 The Rules of Intestacy don’t provide for cohabiting couples, regardless of any length of time they have been in relationship, but they would, however, include a spouse from whom you are separated.